ton-play/tonplay-telegram-bot/README.md

 `UpdateHandlers.MessageReceived.cs` — triggers different actions depending on the message.

-`UpdateHandlers.HandleGame.cs` — launches the game in web view.
+`UpdateHandlers.HandleGame.cs` — launches the game in a web view.
-`UpdateHandlers.HandleWebApp.cs` — launches the game in web app.
+`UpdateHandlers.HandleWebApp.cs` — launches the game in a web app.

 `APITonPlayTelegramLogin.cs` — gets the user's token.
 It also implements hash calculation.
-Learn more TON Play API https://docs.tonplay.io/digital-assets-api/auth-api.
+Learn more about TON Play API https://docs.tonplay.io/digital-assets-api/auth-api.

 ## Add Docker